mvolkmann/javascript-labs/es6/jspm/README.txt

   * automatically generates sourcemaps

-- to install a module from npm and register it in config.js which is references from index.html
+- to install a module from npm and register it in config.js which is referenced from index.html
   * for packages in npm,
     jspm install npm:{module-name}
     - ex. jsonp
+    - will install in jspm_packages/npm
     - may require configuration
-  * for packages in Github,
+  * for packages in GitHub,
     jspm install github:{module-name}
     - may require configuration
   * for well-known packages,
     jspm install {module-name}
     - ex. jquery
-  * will install in jspm_packages/npm
   * will add dependency to package.json
   * will add to System.config call in config.js
     which is included via a script tag in index.html